PayDevs/awesome-oss-monetization/README.md

 > WARN: this is still work in progress!

 [![Awesome](https://awesome.re/badge-flat.svg)](https://awesome.re)

 # Awesome OSS Monetization
 A curated list of awesome monetization approaches for open source software (currently probably with a slight bias towards open source libraries (like react.js, core-js, etc.) rather than open source programs (like OpenOffice, MariaDB, etc.)).

-Please note that you can find an explanation of the used characteristics below at [Used Characteristics](#used-characteristics)

 __Table of Contents__
 - [Awesome OSS Monetization](#awesome-oss-monetization)